JGRennison/OpenTTD-patches/README.md

 * Add a tooltip to show station rating details (controlled by a setting).
 * [Allow NewGRFs to supply additional station name strings](https://github.com/JGRennison/OpenTTD-patches/wiki/GRF-features#extra-station-names).
 * Add sort by number of vehicles calling to the station list window.
+* Add setting to distribute cargo received at a station to all accepting industries equally, instead of just one of them.

 #### Towns